 - The cooked wontons will float on the surface after two to three minutes.
 Remove them from the boiling water with a wire mesh strainer.

-- Wonton can be frozen and keep in the freezer for up to a week.
+- Wonton can be frozen and kept in the freezer for up to a week.

-- After wrapping the wonton, place a piece of baking paper on a large tray and arrange the wontons on it.
-Put the wonton in the freezer for a few hours until they are frozen.
-Remove the frozen wonton from the tray and pack them into a freezer-safe plastic container and cover tightly.
+- After wrapping the wonton, place a piece of baking sheet on a large tray and arrange the wontons on it.
+Put the wonton in the freezer for a few hours until frozen.
+Remove the frozen wonton from the tray and pack them into a freezer-safe plastic container, and cover them tightly.

-- When you want to cook the wonton, just cook the frozen wonton directly into the boiling water.
-You may need extra minutes to cook since they are frozen.
+- When you want to cook the wonton, cook the frozen wonton directly in the boiling water.
+You may need extra minutes to cook them since they are frozen.

 c.
 How to prepare the wonton soup

 The soup at the legendary Mak’s Noodles in Hong Kong includes unusual ingredients such as dried flounder and dried shrimp.

-The soup is prepared by using pork bone, dried flounder, and shrimp shells.
-It is not by just throwing in a few ingredients to the ready-made chicken broth and call it wonton soup.
+The soup is prepared using pork bone, dried flounder, and shrimp shells.
+It is not by just throwing in a few ingredients to the ready-made chicken broth and calling it wonton soup.

-I do understand it might be a tall order to get all these exotic ingredients. so here is my suggestion: use chicken back instead of pork bone and substitute the dried flounder with anchovies if it is not available.
+I understand it might be a tall order to get all these exotic ingredients.
+So here is my suggestion: use chicken back instead of pork bone and substitute the dried flounder with anchovies if it is unavailable.

 The ideal wonton soup is flavored with bones and seafood.
-The seafood, especially the dried type, will give a deep savory flavor to the broth.
+The seafood, especially the dried type, will give a deep savory flavor to the soup broth.

-The wonton soup can also be made in advance and frozen in small portions.
-Just reheat and bring the soup to a boil, cook the wonton and noodles and you will have a warm, hearty meal in minutes.
+The wonton soup can also be made in advance and keep in freezer safe an airtight container.
+Then, just reheat and bring the soup to a boil; cook the wonton and noodles, and you will have a warm, hearty meal in minutes.

 I have tasted many sub-quality wonton soups prepared by taking the shortcut.
-These are chicken stock added with soy sauce, sesame oil, ground pepper and perhaps simmer with some shrimp shells.
-Gastronomes will spot the short-cut version immediately without a doubt.
+These are chicken stock added with soy sauce, sesame oil, and ground pepper and perhaps simmered with some shrimp shells.
+Gastronomes will spot the short-cut version immediately, without a doubt.